Today’s post is all about comparing colored pencil methods.

 Regardless of the way you draw, you’re likely to work in two basic phases.

 The first phase is what I call an under drawing.
-It’s the first layer or two of color you put on the paper no matter what method of drawing you use.
+It’s the first layers of color you put on the paper no matter what method of drawing you use.
 The under drawing may consist of just a couple of layers or it may involve as many as six to ten layers.

 It doesn’t matter what colors you use in the under drawing.
 It’s still an under drawing.